-Staff should not use their own devices.
+5.3 Staff should not use their own devices.

 Please ensure that:

---The devices are password-protected - strong passwords are at least 8 characters, with a combination of upper and lower-case letters, numbers and special characters (e.g. asterisk or currency symbol)

-Encrypt the hard drive - this means if the device is lost or stolen, no one can access the files stored on the hard drive by attaching it to a new device

-Make sure the device locks if left inactive for a period of time

-Do not share the device among family or friends

-Antivirus and anti-spyware software are current

-Keep operating systems up to date - always install the latest updates

-To remind students to be aware of CAEA E-Safety policy.
+- The devices are password-protected strong passwords are at least 8 characters, with a combination of upper and lower-case letters, numbers, and special characters (e.g. asterisk or currency symbol) - The hard drive is encrypted this means if the device is lost or stolen, no one can access the files stored on the hard drive by attaching it to a new device - Make sure the device locks if left inactive for a period of time - Do not share the device among family or friends - Antivirus and anti-spyware software are current - Keep operating systems up to date always install the latest updates - To remind students to be aware of CAL E-Safety policy.

-Remote Learning Safeguarding for Students and Staff
+5.4 Remote Learning Safeguarding for Students and Staff

-Please refer to CAEA's Child Protection and Safeguarding Policy.
+Please refer to CAL's Child Protection and Safeguarding Policy.

-Links with Other CAEA Policies
+5.5 Links with Other CAL Policies

-Behaviour policy and coronavirus addendum.
+- Behaviour policy and coronavirus addendum.

-Child protection and Safeguarding policy and coronavirus addendum.
+- Child protection and safeguarding policy and coronavirus addendum.

-Data protection policy and privacy notices
+- Data protection policy and privacy notices

-E-Safety (Online Safeguarding Policy)

-Centre Academy East Anglia Risk Assessment (September 2021)
+- Online Safeguarding Policy

-Centre Academy Zoom, on-line, Risk Assessment
+- Centre Academy London Risk Assessment

-Acceptable Use Policy
+- Acceptable Use Policy